 Sadhana Forest Kenya is an International NGO working to establish food security through indigenous food forestry and water conservation with the Samburu people.
 We train local people in tree planting and tree care and plant indigenous food producing trees with them around their homes.
-The organization established a training and demonstration center in Samburu county in north Kenya where we also host the volunteers.
+Sadhana Forest Kenya established a training and demonstration center in Samburu county in north Kenya where we also host the volunteers.

 Sadhana Forest Kenya started its operations in 2012 and is a very long-term sustainable development project.
 We are not involved in any short-term relief work or providing immediate aid.

-In addition to planting/monitoring trees and water conservation works, we have projects within our campus such as a goshala (cow sanctuary), cob construction, permaculture-designed demonstration plots, and developing appropriate technologies.
+In addition to planting/monitoring trees and water conservation works, Sadhana Forest Kenya has projects within their campus such as a goshala (cow sanctuary), cob construction, permaculture-designed demonstration plots, and developing appropriate technologies.
 Also, we have daily support tasks such as cooking, cleaning, compost toilet maintenance, and general upkeep of our campus.
 Your tasks will also depend on the season and the skills you have.
 Please be prepared to help wherever needed.

 Sadhana Forest Kenya is a non-profit ecological project that does not generate any income.
 Therefore, we cannot afford to provide free food for volunteers.
 The total cost of food per person is 600 Kenya Shillings(KES) per day, around 6 USD.
 Please bring with you 600 KES x number of days that you wish to stay.
 We can occasionally accept USD or Euros; Please check ahead.